 MHI finds Nalcor has completed a thorough assessment of the various climatic regions impacting the ±350 kV HVdc line from Muskrat Falls to the Soldiers Pond transmission line route.
 In documents provided by Nalcor to MHI, the meteorological research determined that 11 zones along the route corridor with a number of subzones, each with a unique zonespecific climatic loading is required to reliably predict climatic loading to the transmission line.
+Nalcor's research studies to define the climatic loadings along the transmission line route were based on approximately 50 years of data acquired from various sources, as outlined in the document "Muskrat Falls Project - Exhibit 97, Appendix A Revision 1".

-The climatic loadings for each line section were selected based on Nalcor's past research studies and statistical analysis of the climate data.
-Extreme values based upon historical data and observations on ice accumulation and wind speed were implemented in the line regions through the Long Range Mountains and other regions in Labrador.
-This follows the recommendations of CAN/CSA A.7.2 where designers are cautioned to investigate and design for areas with localized higher icing and/or wind forces.
-It is MHI's opinion Nalcor undertook appropriate due diligence selecting the weather loads for this transmission line.
+The climatic loadings for each line section were selected based on Nalcor's past research studies and statistical analysis of the climate data based upon a 50 year observation period.
+Extreme values based upon historical data and observations on ice accumulation and wind speed were implemented in the line regions through the Long Range Mountains and other regions in Labrador as illustrated in , which possibly increases the reliability return period to possibly 1:150 or greater in these areas.